 Performance Measurement Objectives

 The outcome performance measurement system has three overarching objectives: (1) Creating Suitable Living Environments, (2) Providing Decent Affordable Housing, and (3) Creating Economic Opportunities.
 There are also three outcomes under each objective: (1) Availability/Accessibility, (2) Affordability, and (3) Sustainability.
-Thus, the three objectives, each having three possible outcomes, will produce nine possible ``outcome/objective statements'' within which to categorize HOME activities.
+Thus, the three objectives, each having three possible outcomes, will produce nine possible “outcome/objective statements” within which to categorize HOME activities.
 OHFA will complete an outcome/objective statement in HUD's Integrated Disbursement and Information System (IDIS) by entering data in the form of an output indicator.

 It is mandatory for OHFA to collect this data.
 The collection and reporting of performance data is not optional, but individual outcome indicators can and will vary, depending on the activity.
 The proposed outcome measurement framework will not change the types of activities available to eligible applicants, but it will require new ways of reporting the data.
 The flexibility of the Program will be maintained.
 The objectives and outcomes will be determined by OHFA, based on the intent of the activity.